Invictum/coding-challenge/README.md

 ```

 For convenience swagger-ui is available at [http://localhost:3000/api-docs](http://localhost:3000/api-docs).
 It provides
-easy way to explore application and allows to play with its API.
+easy way to explore application and allows playing with its API.

 > **Notice**
 >
-> If non default port was used don't forget to update mentioned URLs.
+> If non default port was used, the same port should be used in Swagger URL.